elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> The JavaScript Strategy Pattern should be used when you need to dynamically switch between multiple algorithms or behaviors at runtime, while keeping the code flexible and maintainable.
+      <strong>Interview Response:</strong> The JavaScript Strategy Pattern is beneficial when different variations of an algorithm exist or when an algorithm may change dynamically at runtime.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> Strategy Pattern Use-Cases.
+      <strong>Technical Response:</strong> The JavaScript Strategy Pattern should be used when you need to dynamically switch between multiple algorithms or behaviors at runtime, while keeping the code flexible and maintainable.<br/><br/><strong>Strategy Pattern Use-Cases:</strong>
     </div>
     <br />
     <div></div>

 - When you need to employ several algorithms with varying versions, you must construct a concrete class (this may include one or more functions) to implement your algorithm.
 - When there are conditional statements around by several connected algorithms
-- When the majority of your classes exhibit similar behaviors
+- When the majority of your objects or classes exhibit similar behaviors

 <br />
   </div>